Yogui79/IntexPureSpa/README.md

 You can use OTA update (wireless) via Arduino IDE after the first upload via USB.
 [Screenshot](Docs/Image/Screenshot-OTA.PNG)

 ## Changing ID and automatically search

+After the correct selection of the model (see point: Choose your PureSpa model) and after the first start, a channel search is performed (slow blinking of the LC12s).
+After a successful search (fast blinking of the LC12) the channel is stored in the ESP (EEPROM), this can take up to 10 minutes.

+After the next start the memory is read out and checked if the channel is correct.
+1. If yes, then the code is continued.
+2. If no, then a new search is started until a channel is found.

+**Please note:** It can happen from time to time that the channel changes.
+You can see the channel search in debug (#define DEBUG_SEARCH_CHANNEL).

+For more infos, can you see it in the code comments and [manuel of the LC12s](Docs/H2-LCS12.pdf)

 ## Home Assistant
 Is a powerful open source home automation software. [www.home-assistant.io](https://www.home-assistant.io)